mdjmplugin/mobile-dj-manager/readme.txt

 **Bug Fixes**

 * MDJM Event Management user fields not updating within Admin user profile if value is removed
+* Overview dashboard widget was displaying income/expenditure that was not in the completed status

 = 1.3.8.5 =